wyceee/pharma/README.md

 - Located in `contract/pharmaContract.js`
 - Handles product registration, shipment, and verification
 - Implements chaincode interface for Hyperledger Fabric
+- `contactservice.js` in the backend provides utility functions for interacting with the chaincode

 ## Backend API
 - Located in `backend/`